This is random.

 Without foreign licensing income, that was it.
 I didn’t see a path forward financially in the domestic market.
 The music business was imploding right before my eyes.
 Had we got the album delivered to us a year earlier, perhaps everything would have been fine.

-I didn’t see a positive future for the music business.
+At that point, I didn’t see a positive future for the music business.
 I didn’t grasp it entirely, but the entire idea of buying CDs in stores was going to become extinct in the coming years.

 That all aside, as we were running out of money, I remember calling up Matt and telling him the bad news.
 Our label didn’t have anymore money.
 We were broke.
 We couldn’t afford to release the album.